 We advocate to the provincial and federal governments for more affordable and accessible post-secondary education for all students, and are a member of the Canadian Alliance of Students’ Associations (CASA).
-Our executives meet with various government officials to advocate on behalf of AU students, including numerous meetings with the Minister of Advanced Education in Alberta, and travelling to Ottawa to meet with Senators and Members of Parliament on Parliament Hill during CASA’s annual Advocacy Week.
-You can find out more about the 2016 Advocacy Week online here.
+Our executives meet with various government officials to advocate on behalf of AU students, including numerous meetings with the Minister of Advanced Education in Alberta, and travelling to Ottawa every year to meet with Senators and Members of Parliament on Parliament Hill during CASA’s annual Advocacy Week.

 We also advocate at the institutional level on a variety of topics, including improved student services, improved technology and infrastructure, e-texts and cost-savings sharing, reduction of fees, course and program maintenance and development, external relations, and more.
 You can read more about AUSU’s position on a variety of important advocacy topics in our position policies here (bottom of page, policies starting with 9).
 In fact, if it were not for AUSU’s advocacy, your tuition would likely be higher than it currently is!